qmk/qmk_firmware/docs/feature_audio.md

 ## ARM based boards
-STM32F2 upwards can use the builtin DAC unit, to drive Pins A4 or A5: add `AUDIO_DRIVER = dac` to `rules.mk` and set in `config.h` either:
+Most STM32 MCUs have DAC peripherals, with a notable exception of the STM32F1xx series.
+Generally, the DAC peripheral drives pins A4 or A5.
+To enable DAC-based audio output on STM32 devices, add `AUDIO_DRIVER = dac` to `rules.mk` and set in `config.h` either:
 `#define A4_AUDIO`
 OR
 `#define A5_AUDIO`